4383/WebForge/README.rst

 * Python2.7.2 (not functionnal) Somes errors occurs in import package version
 * Python3.2
+* /!\ Work on fedora but freeze on debian when we send HTTP request

 Possibly compliance with python3.3 but no test doing If you can, test it on other version and report to me.